-The IESO will align its process of calculating rReference levels for pseudo\-units are to be calculated based on physical unit parameters and in a manner consistent with the translation between physical units and pseudo--units in the IESO systems.
+Reference levels for pseudo-units are to be calculated based on physical unit parameters and in a manner consistent with the translation between physical units and pseudo--units in the IESO systems.

 For example, financial reference levels for a pseudo--unit in 1x1 configuration will be determined based on aggregating the reference levels for the relevant combustion turbine with the reference levels for the steam turbine.
-Reference levels for a pseudo-unit in 2x1 configuration are determined based on aggregating the reference levels for the relevant combusion combustion turbines with the reference levels for the contribution from the steam turbine.
+Reference levels for a pseudo-unit in 2x1 configuration are determined based on aggregating the reference levels for the relevant combustion turbines with the reference levels for the contribution from the steam turbine. -physical units with the translation approach of the relationship between physical units and pseudo-units that will be used in the renewed market for modelling purposes.